 What kind of person writes a sonnet every day for a year?
 Someone with too much free time on hand?
-In Libby Weber’s case, it was someone with too little free time, who neetheless wanted to create something new every day.
+In Libby Weber’s case, it was someone with too little free time, who nonetheless wanted to create something new every day.
 She expected to get pretty good at writing sonnets.
 She didn’t expect that the project would be the excuse she needed to throw herself into every interesting opportunity that came her way.
-The result of her year-long literary experiment is a collection full of scintillating wordplay and keen observations, ranging from tales of audition mishaps to delightful nonsense, with reflections on nature, death, art, love, and occasionally television.
+The result of her year-long literary experiment is a verse memoir full of scintillating wordplay and keen observations, ranging from tales of audition mishaps to delightful nonsense, with reflections on nature, death, art, love, and occasionally television.

 RISK A VERSE: A YEAR IN DAILY SONNETS comprises Weber’s complete sonnet output from her year of poetry, together with detailed annotations to clarify the remarkable aray of subjects, works, and people referenced therein.
 Sonnets remain a popular way to express powerful feelings and reflect on the world, even as they are also used to humorously elevate less rarefied subjects.
 Weber manages to do all of these, many times over, within the space of fourteen lines.
 Rarely has such an impressive feat been this much fun.

 The gods and demons of ages past didn’t simply give up when people stopped believing in them.
 They’re still here, in our workplaces, in our homes.
 They’re with us from the day we’re born until the day we die, and beyond.
 Like gods and demons themselves, the seventeen short stories of IMMANENCE will each show a different face to you, and you will never forget them.